dalabarge/realtime-dashboard/readme.md

 vagrant up
 ```

-> **Need Help?** I had to update Virtualbox to the latest version and had to use 2048MB of RAM though honestly only 512MB should be needed.
+> **Need Help?** You may need to manually checkout `laravel/homestead` into `vendor/laravel/homestead` to properly bring up Homestead seeing as it's a Composer dependency.
+I had to update Virtualbox to the latest version and had to use 2048MB of RAM though honestly only 512MB should be needed.
 I also had to add my `/etc/hosts` file entry manually.
 So try some of these things if it just won't come up.

 Next, you'll need to SSH into the Homestead Vagrant box and run the final Composer commands and remaining configuration: